kodeklubben/lessoneditor/README.md

 6. Execute `docker-compose up --build` to run database containers.

-7. Run `npm run migration:run` to setup db tables
+7. If first time DB is running, it needs to generate tables.
+Run `npm run migration:run` to setup db tables

 8. Run `npm run build-all` to build frontend, contracts and thumbnailer in to the dist-folder.